bglindner/CEE6720_BIO6720/lab01.md

 1. Request an interactive job from the scheduler.
 Adjust the following as you see fit: `salloc -N 1 --ntasks-per-node=2 --mem=32G -t 1:00:00`
 2. Review core software modules available with `module avail` and load the most recent version of `blast-plus` with `module load modulename/version-number`.
 Note: Advance `module avail` with `return` line-by-line and press `q` if you would like to exit `module avail` prematurely.
 3. Verify you have access to `blastn` with `blastn -h`.
 If not, reload the BLAST+ module.
 4. Query the genes of one strain against the genome of the other and then repeat in the other direction.
-Do so with `blastn`: `blastn -subject genome.fna -query genes.fna -out output.tsv -outfmt 6`
+Do so with `blastn`: `blastn -subject genome.fna -query genes.ffn -out output.tsv -outfmt 6`
 5. Ensure you have two separate tabular outputs, one for each direction (genes1 => genome2, genes2 => genome1).

 ## **Step 4:**